CodeYourFuture/syllabus-archive/js-core-2/lesson4.md

 > *Exercise:* Edit `test/sum.test.js`.
 Move the actual `sum` function to a different file (`src/sum.js`) and export it from there.
 The go back to your test file and import the sum function from `sum.js`.

-> *Exercise:* Run `npm test function` inside `unit-testing-london`.
+> *Exercise:* Run `npm test` inside `unit-testing-london`.
 We have 10 failing tests.
 1. To begin with export the `functions` object from `src/functions.js` and import it into `test/functions.test.js`.
-2. Implement all the functions in `src/functions.js` so all the unit test pass when you run `npm test function`.
+2. Implement all the functions in `src/functions.js` so all the unit test pass when you run `npm test`.
 Do not make remove or change any tests in `test/functions.test.js`.
 3. Create a function `src/functions.js` that accepts 2 arrays as arguments and returns a new array which contains all the items from the two inputs.
 Write a test for that function in `test/functions.test.js`.

 # Resources